MennovH/HomeAssistant/DOCS.md

 ## Example logging result

-The following example shows an output of the add-on, where the A record of (sub)domain-3 pointed to a wrong IP address.
-The add-on found this record was incorrect, and updated it accordingly.
+The following image shows an example output of the add-on, which can be found in the logbook.
+In this scenario, the A record of (sub)domain-3 pointed to a wrong IP address.
+The add-on found that this record was incorrect, and updated it accordingly.
 This change is instantly visible in the Cloudflare dashboard.

 ![CloudflareDDNS example logging][screenshot]